Ramiiyan/pw/README.md

 - Arguments
     - user : The id of the user to retrieved
     - comments : The comment to be appended

+#### Database
+Set the database to "postgres" and port to 5432 in the .env file